 Maximize organization & storage space

 Of course, you want to make the most of the space you do have.
-There are lots of ways to add storage and organization to your small bathroom without taking up precious floor space or making the room feel overly crowded.
+There are lots of ways to add storage and organization to even the tiniest bathroom without taking up precious floor space or making the room feel overly crowded.
 When considering storage and organizational solutions for a small space, avoid drawers and doors that can make things feel compact and closed off.
 Consider the following space-saving storage ideas:

 - Hanging baskets.
 They’re great for storing extra towels, rags, and soap bottles for easy access.

 - Utilize the outside space.
-If there’s simply not enough space in the bathroom, consider expanding the room by adding shelving, hooks, or other storage solutions outside the door for easy access.
+If there’s simply not enough space in the bathroom, consider expanding the room by adding shelving, hooks, or other storage solutions close by outside the door for easy access.

 Utilizing glass and mirrors throughout your powder room is a great way to reflect light and trick the eye into thinking the space is bigger than it is.
 Try…